rileyorear/dashboard/README.md

 # dashboard
-Dashboard created using css grid.
+Dashboard created using css grid and some flexbox.